luis33338/battlestax-tutorial/TUTORIAL.md

 ### Section A) Setup your environment

 1. Switch to branch `step-2`
 * For this part of the tutorial, we will be working in step-2 branch.
-Switch branches by using the following command in the terminal"
+Switch branches by using the following command in the terminal
 `git checkout step-2`

 2. Get the new dependencies